vladsaveliev/sequana/doc/applications.rst

     sequana --show-pipelines

-There aer many more options and documentation can be obtained using ``--help`` option.
+There are many more options and documentation.
+Please use the ``--help`` option for more information.

 sequana_coverage
 --------------------

 :Description: Show coverage and interval of confidence to identify under and
-    over represtented genomic regions.
+    over represented genomic regions.

 sequana_summary